How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 Kuksu recipe

-Well, let's start with some water "kuksi-muri".
-The composition per 1 liter of water, if desired, can be increased.
-Add 0.5 tablespoons of salt and 2 tablespoons of soy sauce to the water, stir until completely dissolved.
-Then 3-4 tablespoons of sugar and an incomplete tablespoon of vinegar, stir well until the sugar dissolves.
-Finely chop half a tomato with dill, add to the water.
-You should get a sweet and sour fragrant water.
+Well, let's start with some water "Kuksi-Muri".
+Composition per 1 liter of water, can be increased if desired.
+Add 0.5 tbsp of salt and 2 tbsp of soy sauce to the water, stir until completely dissolved.
+Then 3-4 tbsp of sugar and half a tbsp of vinegar, stir well until the sugar dissolves.
+Finely chop half a tomato with dill and add to the water.
+You should get sweet and sour aromatic water.
 We send it to the refrigerator to wait in the wings.
-(For children, I piss so that it remains at room temperature)
+(For children, I pour it so that it remains at room temperature)

-We cut the meat into strips, also sweet peppers (whole), onions (2 pcs) in half rings, tomatoes (1.5 pcs) in small slices.
-Pour vegetable oil into a cauldron or deep frying pan and send the meat there.
-When the meat is well seized, add the onion, fry for about five minutes, and then throw in the tomatoes and peppers.
-Saute vegetables over medium heat until tender, stirring occasionally.
-Season with salt, black pepper to taste.
+Cut the meat into strips, also sweet peppers (whole), onions (2 pcs) into half rings, tomatoes (1.5 pcs) into small slices.
+Pour vegetable oil into a cauldron or deep frying pan and place the meat there.
+When the meat has set well, add the onion, fry for about five minutes, and then add the tomatoes and peppers.
+Fry the vegetables over medium heat until the vegetables are cooked, stirring occasionally.
+Season with salt and black pepper to taste.

-Finely chop the cabbage, salt.
-Let stand for about 20 minutes.
-Fry the onion (1 pc) with the tomato (1 pc) in vegetable oil, squeeze the cabbage well from the released juice and add to the fry.
-We keep on medium heat until half cooked, so that it is "a little alive".
+Finely chop the cabbage and add salt.
+Let it sit for about 20 minutes.
+Fry the onion (1 piece) with the tomato (1 piece) in vegetable oil, squeeze the cabbage well from the released juice and add to the frying.
+Keep it on medium heat until half cooked, so that it is “a little lively”.
 Season with ground cilantro, black pepper, garlic (3 teeth) passed through a press and half a bunch of finely chopped green dill.

-Cucumbers cut into crescents, salt.
-We let it stand, the juice that stands out, if possible, drain.
-(I collect the whole mass of cucumbers in a slide on one edge of the dish and scoop out the released juice with a spoon) Pour oil into the pan, heat well, remove from the stove and pour 1 tsp of hot red pepper and garlic passed through the press (2 tooth) into the hot oil.
+Cut the cucumbers into half moons and add salt.
+Let it sit and drain off any juice that is released.
+(I collect the whole mass of cucumbers in a heap on one edge of the dish and scoop out the released juice with a spoon) Pour oil into a frying pan, heat well, remove from the stove and pour 1 teaspoon of hot red pepper and garlic (2 teeth) through a press into the hot oil.
 Pour this oil into our cucumbers, add ground cilantro, black pepper and half a bunch of green cilantro, mix.

-I will repeat this point for those who like it spicier.
+I will repeat this point for those who like it spicy.
 If you don't like it, just skip it and move on!!
-We cut the semi-bitter pepper into rings 0.5 cm wide.
-Fry onions (1pc) with tomatoes (3pcs), add pepper and fry over medium heat until the pepper is ready.
-We season with salt, black pepper, garlic (3 teeth passed through a press) and the remaining half of a bunch of green cilantro.
+Cut the semi-bitter pepper into rings 0.5 cm wide.
+Fry onions (1 piece) with tomatoes (3 pieces), add pepper and fry over medium heat until the pepper is ready.
+Season with salt, pepper, garlic (3 cloves passed through a press) and the remaining half of a bunch of green cilantro.

-Beat eggs with a pinch of salt until smooth.
-We bake thin pancakes in a pan.
-(For the first pancake, I add a drop of oil) We put them on top of each other, (I got 5 pancakes, whoever gets more - Respect !!) roll up.
+Beat the eggs with a pinch of salt until smooth.
+We bake thin pancakes in a frying pan.
+(For the first pancake, I add a drop of butter) Stack them on top of each other (I got 5 pancakes, whoever gets more - Respect!!)
+Roll them into a roll.
 And cut into thin strips.

-Cook spaghetti in salted water.
-(Of course, special noodles for kuksi like "Mochenki" would be ideal, but there was no time to go to the market, so we managed with our manufacturer, the main thing is to be thin and not boiled).
+Cook the spaghetti in salted water.
+(Of course, special noodles for kuksi like “Mochenki” would be ideal, but there was no time to go to the market, so we made do with our manufacturer, the main thing is that it was thin and did not boil over).
 Rinse in cold water, roll into portions and leave to drain in a colander.

-And finally, this climax!
-Put one ball of noodles into a deep cup, pour "kuksi-muri" with water, put a spoonful of each salad on top and you're done!!!
-Enjoy your meal!!!
+Well, finally this climax moment!!!
+We put one hank of noodles in a deep cup, fill it with kuksi-muri water, put a spoonful of each salad on top and you're done!!!
+Bon appetit!!!

-Kuksi is a famous national Korean dish, the famous Korean soup.
-Its name comes from the Korean word "kuksichumi" - the so-called mixture of different vegetables that make up the soup.
-There are many ways to prepare this Korean dish.
+Kuksi is a famous national Korean dish, a famous Korean soup.
+Its name comes from the Korean word “kuxichumi” - this is the name for the mixture of different vegetables that make up the soup.
+There are many options for preparing this Korean dish.
 Our recipe does not claim to be a classic kuksi.
 Firstly, it is vegetarian, and secondly, it is adapted to our Russian conditions and products.
 So, instead of thin Korean noodles, we used more familiar spaghetti, we put less hot red pepper than a real Korean would put, and so on.
 As a result, we will get more of a variation on the theme of Korean cuisine.
-However, it should turn out very tasty, like homemade.
+Nevertheless, it should turn out very tasty, just like homemade.
 The main task for us is to capture the very essence of the dish, its basic principles and creatively approach the cooking process.
-As a result, such a cold soup will definitely go with a bang, especially in the hot summer.
+As a result, such a cold soup will definitely go down well, especially in the hot summer.

 • spaghetti – 1 pack;